 "It promises to be a fantastic, free to spectate event, bringing high quality athletics to Ipswich Waterfront," he said.

 "I really want to call out to local people to come out spectate and visit some of the many food and drink outlets on the Waterfront."

 What are the Twilight road races?

-A staple in Suffolk’s running calendar for several years, the Twilight road races see hundreds of athletes lace up their boots ready for 5k and 10k running challenges across Ipswich.
+A staple in Suffolk's running calendar for several years, the Twilight road races see hundreds of athletes lace up their running shoes ready for 5k and 10k challenges across Ipswich.

 The newly formatted Ipswich Twilight 5k race was brought in last year.

 The 2019 events are no different, and this year's 5k will be based at Ipswich Waterfront.

 There are a range of races taking place, including an elite 5km race which will host the national championships.